kuomat/STAT-4830-vllm-project/report_draft2.md

 ## Problem Statement

-We aim to optimize personalized recommendations for users when they visit a new e-commerce website where they have minimal prior purchase history.
-Our approach leverages metadata (e.g., product images, reviews, descriptions) from other shopping platforms the user has interacted with to generate relevant recommendations.
-We integrate this metadata into a graph-based model (GraphSAGE) to improve cold-start recommendation quality.
+In this project, we aim to optimize a recommendation system that provides personalized item suggestions based on a user’s limited shopping history from other platforms.
+Our approach combines four methods—content-based filtering, collaborative filtering, low-rank matrix completion, and a two-tower neural network model—to address cold-start challenges and improve recommendation quality.

 Cold-start issues in recommendation systems lead to poor user experience, making it difficult for users to receive relevant suggestions when they switch to a new platform.
 This can cause frustration, reduce engagement, and limit conversions for businesses.

 ### Success Metrics
-- **Recommendation Relevance**: Precision@k, Recall@k, and NDCG to evaluate how well our recommendations match user interests.
+- **Recommendation Relevance**: Measured through Precision@k, Recall@k, and NDCG to evaluate if suggested items align with user preferences.
-- **User Engagement**: Click-through rate (CTR) on recommended products.
+- **User Engagement**: Click-through rate (CTR) is tracked to understand user interest in the recommendations.
+- **Cold-Start Performance**: Effectiveness is specifically measured for new users with minimal history using hold-out validation sets.

 ### Constraints
-- **Data Availability**: Not all websites expose metadata in the same format (e.g., missing product descriptions, different image qualities).
+- **Data Availability**: Metadata from different platforms often varies in format and quality.
+For example, some sites may provide only basic descriptions without images, limiting feature extraction.
-- **Real-Time Performance**: The web extension must generate recommendations quickly without excessive computational overhead.
+- **Real-Time Performance**: The system must generate recommendations quickly, as users expect results instantly.
+This requires fast inference from embeddings and low-latency similarity computations.
-- **User Privacy**: Ensuring ethical data usage without tracking sensitive information.
+- **User Privacy**: Cross-platform data usage requires compliance with privacy laws (e.g., GDPR), ensuring that no personally identifiable information is exposed.

 ### Required Data
 - **User interactions** from shopping sites (order history, wish lists, browsing activity).